 On March 23, 2020, all campuses were closed and most courses resumed in an online format.
 Those courses remained online for the rest of the spring semester.
 Campuses were closed through April 30 when the State of Tennessee's Safer-at-Home order expired.
 Only a small number of essential personnel were permitted on campus to perform critical tasks.
 This time period was also used for enhanced cleaning of facilities.

 Beginning May 4, 2020, limited access on four campuses began so that programs could complete required in-person skills testing.
-The limited access locations include Roane County, Oak Ridge, Knox and Clinton.
+The limited access locations included Roane County, Oak Ridge, Knox and Clinton.
 Only certain buildings or areas were used in these locations and only those who were approved were allowed access.
 All activity on campuses complied with CDC guidelines for safe physical distancing, face coverings, sanitizing and other precautions.

 The health and safety of students, faculty, staff, their families, and the broader communities we serve are the top priority.
-We continue to seek guidance from the Centers for Disease Control and Prevention, the Tennessee Department of Health and our local health departments as well as the Tennessee Board of Regents with any action or precaution taken in response to this outbreak.
+We continue to seek guidance from the Centers for Disease Control and Prevention, the Tennessee Department of Health and our local health departments as well as the Tennessee Board of Regents with any action or precaution taken in response to this pandemic.
 We hope these measures will help prevent the spread of COVID-19.

-Roane State’s Pandemic Preparedness Plan is available for review along with additional information at the following link: www.roanestate.edu/coronavirus.
+Roane State’s Pandemic Preparedness Plan is available for review along with additional information at the following link: roanestate.edu/coronavirus.
 The plan includes details on the college’s multi-tiered response to coronavirus or any other widespread/pandemic illness.

 Roane State will continue to monitor all the factors impacting our decisions regarding college schedule and campus access in consultation with health experts and the Tennessee Board of Regents.